donggenHan/MyNote/English/Musk-加州理工演讲.md

 So, that's the basis for -- the latter is the basis for SpaceX and the format is the basis for Tesla and SolarCity.

-When I started SpaceX, initially, I thought that
+When I started SpaceX, initially, I thought that well, there's no way one could start a rocket company.

+I wasn't that crazy.

+But then, I thought, well, what is a way to increase NASA's budget?

+That was actually my initial goal.

+I thought well if we could do a low-cost